 Schedule 2 of the regulation sets out some examples of the types of

 industrial or commercial land uses to which site profile requirements

 apply.
 More information is available from Ministry of Environment Regional and Victoria offices.
 If the land has not been

 used for industrial or commercial purposes you may provide a letter

 to that effect, rather than a site profile.
 A letter template is available.

-Applications involving contaminated sites may not be issued preliminary
+Applications involving contaminated sites may not be issued a preliminary layout review letter

 to the proposal.